PaddlePaddle/FastDeploy/docs/en/build_and_install/huawei_ascend.md

 # How to build Huawei Ascend Deployment Environment

 Based on the Paddle-Lite backend, FastDeploy supports model inference on Huawei's Ascend NPU.
-For more detailed information, please refer to: [PaddleLite Deployment Example](https://github.com/PaddlePaddle/Paddle-Lite/blob/develop/docs/demo_guides/huawei_ascend_npu.md).
+For more detailed information, please refer to: [Paddle Lite Deployment Example](https://github.com/PaddlePaddle/Paddle-Lite/blob/develop/docs/demo_guides/huawei_ascend_npu.md).

-This document describes how to compile PaddleLite-based C++ and Python FastDeploy source code under ARM Linux OS environment to generate prediction libraries for Huawei Sunrise NPU as the target hardware.
+This document describes how to compile Paddle Lite-based C++ and Python FastDeploy source code under ARM Linux OS environment to generate prediction libraries for Huawei Sunrise NPU as the target hardware.

 For more compilation options, please refer to the [FastDeploy compilation options description](./README.md)